 In a study on humans’ ability to understand dog growls, most people were able to correctly distinguish through audio between a playful growl, an aggressive growl of a dog guarding food, and a fearful growl from a dog being approached by a stranger.
 This ability to understand growls was stronger in people who regularly interact with dogs.

 Like communication with humans, the vocalizations that dogs make can express different meanings, emotions, and desires.
 Here are what the different types of growls mean and ways you can react once you understand them.

 Playful Growling – ‘This Is Fun!’

-Dogs can be very expressive during play sessions, and their growls may sound frightening, especially to inexperienced dog owners.
+Dogs can be very expressive during play sessions, and their growls may sound frightening, especially to inexperienced dog parents.
 Your pup might growl at humans when playing tug-of-war or games that involve roughhousing, or they might growl at other dogs when wrestling or chasing.

 High-energy play is a good thing, and the growls are nothing to worry about.
 Pay attention to body language.
-If you’re new to dog ownership, attend a puppy socialization class or head to the dog park and watch how the dogs interact.
+If you’re new to dog parenting, attend a puppy socialization class or head to the dog park and watch how the dogs interact.
 This will help you distinguish between playful growls and fights.

 When dogs are play growling, there’s no need to worry.
 However, if you observe that the growls are getting more intense, you may simply wish to stop play for a while until things calm down before resuming.
 Take a break.
 If your dog is playing with another dog, separate them for a few minutes.